wp-plugins/google-maps-easy/readme.txt

 6. Google Map Stylizations.
 Make your map unique with our Map Themes!

 == Changelog ==

+= 1.4.0 / 20.10.2015 =
+ * Add "Center on current user location" option - PRO
+ * Add "Markers Info Window Width" and "Markers Info Window Height" options
+ * Remove deprecated functions (Pan, Overview controls, Zoom type) for latest version of Google Maps API (3.22)
+ * Fix of default Zoom controls displaying on the map preview if Custom Map Controls is enabled - PRO
+ * Add an explanation why the map the default Zoom control is not displayed if enabled Custom Map Controls - PRO
+ * Fix of markers search and filter rezults in the Custom Map Controls forms, when clusterization is enabled - PRO
+ * Small fixes for the Markers Lists design - PRO
+ * Fix of plugin activation/deactivation "unexpected output" notices
+ * Update dialog popup styles
+ * Small permutation of map admin options
+ * Update the English language strings

 = 1.3.9 / 13.10.2015 =
  * Small spelling issues fix